 Why It Works

-- Cutting hearty bread a little thicker than is typical makes for a stronger base to support a little extra tomato pulp.
+- Slice hearty bread thick to make a stronger base to support extra tomato pulp.

 - A box grater is the easiest way to extract tomato pulp while separating it from the skin.

 Pan con tomate is just about as humble as tapas can get.
 It has only five ingredients—bread, tomato, olive oil, garlic, and salt—and requires almost no actual cooking, yet it's precisely this simplicity and restraint that make it such a perfect end-of-summer dish.
 This is the kind of thing I make as an appetizer at a party or combine with a hearty salad for a light dinner.
 It takes just minutes, and highlights the quality of your ingredients.

 In its original form, pan con tomate is Catalan, not Spanish, and is called pa amb tomàquet (bread with tomato).
 Catalonia, in the northeastern part of the Iberian Peninsula, is also responsible for giving the world cava and paella.

 As with a good Caprese salad, the only way to mess up pan con tomate is to start with subpar ingredients (you want the best tomatoes, olive oil, and bread) or to overthink it.
 This is one of the few cases in which the lazier you are, the better.

 Getting the most flavor out of good tomatoes